elves/elvish/README.md

 * It also attempts to build a **better language**, learning from the success and failure of programming language designs.

-* It attempts to exploit a facility very well-known to Shell programmers but virtually nonexistent to other programmers - the pipeline.
+* It attempts to exploit a facility Shell programmers are very familiar with, but virtually unknown to other programmers - the pipeline.
 That leads us to the topic of the next few sections.

 ## Pipeline, the Good

 ### A Concatenative Programming Facility

-(This section assumes some familiarity with basic functional programming.)

 Pipelines make for a natural notation of concatenative programming.